MEET THE TEAM.

 Bachelor Degree in Physics, specialized in Electronics and Automation from The University of the Basque Country and Master in Robotics and Automation by ROBOTIKER.
 Since 1991 he researches at Tecnalia in ICTs applications for the industrial sector, mainly in industrial communications, databases and machine vision technologies.

 Computer Engineer by the Faculty of Computer Science in San Sebastian, EHU-UPV (2006) with merit of an Honors License combined the final project (note: 8.0) as a fellow of the Department of Languages and Computer Systems of the Faculty of Computer Science of San Sebastián.
 In June 2008, he was hired by Robotiker-TECNALIA as Full Stack developer (LAMP/Java systems) in the Semantics area.
 In May 2012, he joined the Computer Vision group of Tecnalia Research & Innovation where he has made project developments with Siemens PLC (High precision can positioning system for Envases Metalúrgicos de Alava), OpenCV and LabWindows/CVI (projects for Arcelor Mittal) and python development for Deep Learning (projects for BASF).
+He is currently a PhD student in the Intelligent Systems Group of the Faculty of Computer Science of the University of the Basque Country (EHU-UPV).

 Computer Science engineer by the University of Deusto and Master of Science in Systems Control and engineering by the Spanish National University for Distance Education and the Complutense University of Madrid.
 She has been working in Tecnalia since 2008, participating in several Europeans projects related with the implementation of decision making support tools and Model-Driven Engineering (MDE) methodologies.
 She joins the Computer Vision group in 2012, where she has specialized in fotonics and the development of biomedical computer aided diagnosis tools.